dalek-cryptography/curve25519-dalek/README.md

 The `simd` backend may be automatically selected if the AVX instruction set is detected available on the target CPU.

+The automatic selection between `serial` and `simd` does not happen on any other platform currently and will default to `serial` software implementation.

 The `simd` may also require nightly compiler for AVX512 - see [SIMD backend].

 In the future `simd` backend may be extended to cover more instruction sets and